 The peak of this expansion occurred in the 1920s as much of the architecture seen in downtown today, including art-deco, Gothic and neoclassical styles, was added to the city's skyline.
 However, as in the rest of the country, the Great Depression devastated Asheville's economy.
 But Asheville took a different route than many other U.S. cities: Property owners decided to pay their loans rather than sell off their mortgages.
 Though it took them until 1977 to climb out of debt, the end result was that the city's remarkable architecture survived the demolition ball.
 More than 80 buildings in Buncombe County are now listed on the National Register of Historic Places.

 Outsiders still flock to this resort city in the mountains.
-In the past three decades, it has undergone yet another revitalization, with more than US$200 million devoted to creating one of the most attractive downtowns in the Southeast.
+Since the mid-Nineties, it has undergone yet another revitalization, with more than US$200 million devoted to creating one of the most attractive downtowns in the Southeast.

 There is no doubt that the 8,000-acre/3,200-hectare Biltmore Estate, with its extravagant French chateau, is Asheville's top sightseeing attraction.
 But there are plenty of other historic sites to see elsewhere in the city.
 You can visit the boyhood home of author Thomas Wolfe, see Asheville's oldest home (Smith-McDowell House), watch the sun set and take a walking tour at the legendary Grove Park Inn, or take a guided tour of the magnificent Basilica of St. Lawrence.

 The Pack Place complex in the city center houses several fine museums, including the Asheville Art Museum.
 Or take a drive along the Blue Ridge Parkway for a look at the region's splendid natural sights.